-It is estimated that there are 11 million children living on the streets in India.
-To cope with the difficult living conditions, some join gangs for acceptance and "protection", while others become addicted to glue.
-In India, 60% live on less than \$3,20 per day, and many don't have access to basic human rights such as education, clean drinking water, adequate shelter or sufficient food.
-These conditions are especially prevalent in the slums where children and women are marginalised and vulnerable to abuse, rape, trafficking and child marriage.
+In India, an estimated 10 million children live on the streets, and 46.5% of the population survives on less than \$3.65 per day.
+Many lack access to basic human rights, including education, clean drinking water, adequate shelter, and sufficient food.
+These challenges are particularly severe in slums, where children and women face heightened risks of abuse, rape, trafficking, and child marriage1.